donaldsoncd/md-to-tsv/ReadMe.md

    - Source language and target language segments are separated by new lines

    - Each translation unit must be have the same number of segments (that is, one for each language) in the same order.
-(In the above example, that would be English, French, Jula.)

    - Footnotes can be placed at the end of a segment or within a segment (BUT see below for a note on RTL scripts)

+   - You can place place translation

    - For instance:

      ```
-     ### 1
+     ### 4.2.2

-     Hello[^1], this line is in English.[^2]

-     Bonjour, cette ligne est en français.

-     I ni ce, nin haya bɛ julakan na.

-     [^1]: It is interesting that blah blah.
-     [^2]: It is worth noting that blah blah.
+     ka na ele[^862c] ma

+     _and came to you_

+     إِلَيْكَ

+     [^862c]: This refers to Muhammad.
      ```

 Special Notes for Ajami documents and right-to-left scripts such as Arabic